MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 ### Verify the laws

 As said, there are some laws (identity and associativity in this case) that should be valid, but the compiler cannot enforce it.
-Whenever you are introducing your own instance of `Monoid` or other structure with some laws that are expected to be valid, use tests to prove it.
+Whenever you introduce your own instance of `Monoid` or other structure with some laws that are expected to be valid, use tests to prove it.
 One way is to write the properties on your own.
 The second and better one is to use [checkers](https://hackage.haskell.org/package/checkers), where many standard properties are prepared for you...

 ### Others from basic algebra